Always (1989 film)

-Always is a 1989 American romantic fantasy drama film directed by Steven Spielberg, and starring Richard Dreyfuss, Holly Hunter, John Goodman, Brad Johnson and Audrey Hepburn in her final film role.

-Always is a remake of the 1943 romantic drama A Guy Named Joe set during World War II.
-The main departure from the 1943 film is the changing of the setting from wartime to a modern aerial firefighting operation.
-The film, however, follows the same basic plot line: the spirit of a recently dead expert pilot mentors a newer pilot, while watching him fall in love with the girlfriend he left behind.
-The names of the four principal characters of the earlier film are all the same, with the exception of the Ted Randall character, who is called Ted Baker in the remake, and Pete's last name is Sandich instead of Sandidge.

-The film was released by Universal Pictures in the United States on December 22, 1989, the same day as Tango & Cash.
-Both films were the last to be released by Hollywood in the 1980s.
+Always is a 1989 American romantic fantasy film directed and produced by Steven Spielberg.
+It is a remake of the 1943 romantic drama A Guy Named Joe, which was set during World War II.
+The main departure from the 1943 film is changing the setting from wartime to a modern aerial firefighting operation.
+However, it follows the same basic plot line: the spirit of a recently dead expert pilot mentors a newer pilot, while watching him fall in love with the girlfriend he left behind.
+The names of the four principal characters of the earlier film are all the same, except the Ted Randall character, who is called Ted Baker in the remake, and Pete's last name is Sandich instead of Sandidge.
+The film stars Richard Dreyfuss, Holly Hunter, John Goodman, Brad Johnson, and Audrey Hepburn in her final film role.
+Always was released in the United States by Universal Pictures on December 22, 1989.

 Plot

-Pete Sandich is an aerial firefighter whose excessive risk taking in the air deeply troubles his girlfriend, Dorinda Durston, a pilot who doubles as an air traffic controller for the fire fighters.
+Pete Sandich is an aerial firefighter whose excessive risk-taking in the air deeply troubles his girlfriend, Dorinda Durston, a pilot who doubles as an air traffic controller for the firefighters.
 It also concerns Pete's best friend, Al Yackey, a fellow firefighter pilot.

 After yet another risky and nearly fatal flight that Pete casually shrugs off, Al suggests he accept a safer job training firefighting pilots in Flat Rock, Colorado.
-Pete refuses until Dorinda tearfully confronts him, confessing her perpetual fear and anguish that he will be killed.
-Pete relents and tells Dorinda he will take the training job.
+He refuses until Dorinda tearfully confronts him, confessing her perpetual fear and anguish that he will be killed.
+Pete relents and tells her he will take the training job.

 Pete flies one last mission, despite Dorinda's gloomy premonition.
-During the fire bombing run, Al's engine catches fire and is about to explode.
-Pete makes a dangerously steep dive and skillfully douses Al's engine with a fire-retardant slurry, saving Al. As Pete struggles to regain control from the dive, he flies directly through the forest fire, igniting his own engine and causing the aircraft to explode.
+During the firebombing run, Al's engine catches fire and is about to explode.
+Pete makes a dangerously steep dive and skillfully douses Al's engine with a fire-retardant slurry, saving him.
+As Pete struggles to regain control from the dive, he flies directly through the forest fire, igniting his engine and causing the aircraft to explode.

-Pete strolls through a burnt-out forest.
-Coming to a small clearing, he meets Hap, who explains Pete died in the explosion and now has a new purpose: As spirits did for him during his lifetime, he will provide Spiritus ("the divine breath") to guide others who will interpret his words as their own thoughts.
+Pete strolls through a burned-out forest.
+Coming to a small clearing, he meets Hap, who explains Pete died in the explosion and now has a new purpose: As spirits did for him during his lifetime, he will provide Spiritus ("the divine breath") to guide others who will interpret his words as their thoughts.